Guided Multi-Fidelity Bayesian Optimization for Data-driven Controller Tuning with Digital Twins

-The data collection process is subject to measurement noise.
-Thus, a noisy observation $\mathsf{g}$ at input $z$ is modeled as where $\eta \sim \mathcal{N}(0, \sigma_{\eta}^2)$ denotes zero-mean Gaussian noise with variance $\sigma_{\eta}^2$, estimated jointly with the kernel hyperparameters by maximizing the marginal log-likelihood \cite{williams2006gaussian}.
+Due to measurement noise, an observation $\mathsf{g}$ at input $z$ is modeled as where $\eta \sim \mathcal{N}(0, \sigma_{\eta}^2)$ denotes zero-mean Gaussian noise with variance $\sigma_{\eta}^2$.
 This assumption is widely used because it effectively captures a broad range of independent random error sources, as per the central limit theorem \cite{thrun_10.5555/1121596}.
-We can imagine our information source including a performance assessment unit as a \textit{black-box}, which provides the cost value $\mathsf{g}(z)$ given the controller parameter vector $k$.
-Now our \textit{data-driven controller tuning problem} is to obtain the optimum controller parameter vector $k^{*}$ for IS1 by solving Evaluating the objective function $\hat{\mathsf{g}}(k,s=1)$ is expensive, since it involves operating the real setup.
+Our \textit{data-driven controller tuning problem} is to obtain the optimum controller parameter vector $k^{*}$ for IS1 by solving Evaluating the objective function $\mathsf{g}(k,1)$ is expensive, since it involves operating the real setup.